 When I tell you to picture a light bulb, chances are good that you're envisioning an incandescent.
 This is the classic bulb of Thomas Edison: a tungsten filament trapped within a glass enclosure.
 Electricity heats the filament to a point where it glows, and voila, you have light.

-Average cost: $3 - $15
+Average cost: $2 to $15

 Average life expectancy: 1,000 hours